jorzel/hashnode/ckyx24uz601rw3rs12l3p03h5.md

 To create a table and feed it with an example dataset (100k rows, 15 english words each one) I have written a python script (link to github repo, you find at the end of this story).
 However, you can do it with native SQL as well.

 ## Full text search using simple `ilike`
 At the very beginning I start with `ilike` operator.
 This option is easy and straightforward.
-However, you may not be statisfied with a query performance when your database is getting large.
+However, you may not be satisfied with a query performance when your database is getting large.
 ```sql
 >> EXPLAIN ANALYZE
    SELECT text, language